jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 Assemblies requires plurality voting, which requires that everyone take to heart Shoghi Effendi's warnings against corruption, collusion, partisan politics and formation of blocs.
-One reason plurality voting is probably rare is it is so easily frustrated by the use of "block voting" by groups within organizations.
+One reason plurality voting is probably rare in practice is it is so easily frustrated by the use of "block voting" by groups within organizations.
 Wispering campaigns could be used to target elected members, perhaps initiated by electees who wish to drive out a member with unknown views.
 Members could likewise selectively leak their opposition to initiatives sponsored by their own bodies, to limit its effectiveness.
 This does not mean that secular governance cannot learn from the Baha'i Faith, but it does mean that additional safeguards not practiced by Baha'is must be introduced.